openzipkin/zipkin-ruby/README.md

 * `:filter_plugin` - plugin function which receives the Rack env and will skip tracing if it returns false
 * `:whitelist_plugin` - plugin function which receives the Rack env and will force sampling if it returns true
 * `:sampled_as_boolean` - When set to true (default but deprecrated), it uses true/false for the `X-B3-Sampled` header.
 When set to false uses 1/0 which is preferred.
+* `:record_on_server_receive` - a CSV style list of tags to record on server receive, even if the zipkin headers were present in the incoming request.
+Currently only supports the value `http.path`, others being discarded.

 ### Sending traces on outgoing requests with Faraday